martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 is performed as described in [I-D.ietf-tls-tls13], with the following values being used:

-  - The context string for the signature is "HTTP/2 CERTIFICATE"
+  - The context string for the signature is "HTTP/2 CERTIFICATE_PROOF"
   - The "specified content" is an [RFC5705] exported value, with the following parameters:
-    - Disambiguating label string: "EXPORTER HTTP/2 CERTIFICATE"
+    - Disambiguating label string: "EXPORTER HTTP/2 CERTIFICATE_PROOF"
-    - Length:  1024 bytes
+    - Length:  64 bytes

 Because the exported value can be independently calculated by both sides of the TLS connection, the value to be signed is not sent on the wire at any time.